Temporal witnesses of non-classicality in a macroscopic biological system: Temporal witness of non-classicality

 This condition requires $\left[U_{MQ},Z_M+Z_Q\right]=0$.
-If $M$ just has one classical variable $Z_M$, only Hamiltonians of the form $\alpha Z_Q+\beta Z_M+ \gamma Z_QZ_M$ are allowed, where $\alpha, \beta, \gamma$ are real-valued.
-These Hamiltonians cannot perform the witnessing task, of making $Z_Q$ unsharp from an initial condition where it is sharp on $Q$ \cite{sharp}.
-Hence if the witnessing task can be realised by $M$, and the assumptions are satisfied, $M$ must have an extra, non-commuting variable -- thus being non-classical, see Fig.\ref{fig:temporalwitnessscheme}.
+If $M$ just has one classical variable $Z_M$ and we consider the qubit algebra, then only Hamiltonians of the form $\alpha Z_Q+\beta Z_M+ \gamma Z_QZ_M$ are allowed, where $\alpha, \beta, \gamma$ are real-valued.
+Generalisations are possible to higher dimensions when we relax the assumptions of Q being a qubit and M being a bit.
+In these scenarios, the Hamiltonian describing the interactions between Q and M will change to include the generators of the appropriate algebra.
+However, the absence of two non-compatible degrees of freedom in M will still render this interaction incapable of making Q’s classical basis unsharp if it was sharp initially \cite{sharp}.
+Hence if $ M$ can realise the witnessing task, and the assumptions are satisfied, $M$ must have an extra, non-commuting variable -- thus being non-classical, see Fig.\ref{fig:temporalwitnessscheme}.

+It is important to note here that the conservation law is enforced on the \textit{global} variable $Z_Q+Z_M$, rather than on the local variables $Z_Q$ and $Z_M$.
+Furthermore, due to the additive form of the conserved quantity, the global system $Q\oplus M$ can be expanded to include additional subsystems, provided that their \textit{local} variables are included in the global conserved quantity.
+This makes the temporal witness of non-classicality more robust, as the model presented here can be easily extended to include an environment, provided that: 1) its local variables satisfy the global conservation law, and 2) there is a sufficiently high degree of control over its relevant degrees of freedom to exclude it from being responsible for $Q$'s coherent evolution.

-In the exciton transfer scenario, the quantum controllable system $Q$ is a single \textit{photon} exciting the polymer at $t_0$, while the system $M$ is the exciton.
-The witnessing task is the quantum coherent evolution of the photon, mediated by the \textit{exciton} $M$ that is created on the polymer when the photon $Q$ is absorbed.
-The conservation of the \textit{global energy} of the photon-exciton system ensures that assumption (i) is satisfied.
+In the exciton transfer scenario, the quantum controllable system $Q$ is a single \textit{photon} exciting the bio-polymer at $t_0$, while the system $M$ is the exciton in a molecular environment.
+The witnessing task is the quantum coherent evolution of the photon, mediated by the \textit{exciton} $M$ that is created on the bio-polymer when the photon $Q$ is absorbed.
+The conservation of the \textit{global energy} of the photon-exciton system and the molecular environment ensures that assumption (i) is satisfied.
 This scenario interestingly corresponds closely to experiments on exciton transfer in polydiacetylene, see e.g. \cite{dubin_macroscopic_2006}.